 Why are women's sex drives seemingly weaker and more vulnerable to influence?
 Some have theorized it's related to the greater power of men in society, or differing sexual expectations of men when compared to women.
 Laumann prefers an explanation more closely tied to the world of sociobiology.

 Men have every incentive to have sex to pass along their genetic material, Laumann says.
 By contrast, women may be hard-wired to choose their partners carefully, because they are the ones who can get pregnant and wind up taking care of the baby.
 They are likely to be more attuned to relationship quality because they want a partner who will stay around to help take care of the child.
-They're also more likely to choose a man with resources because of his greater ability to support a child.
+They're also more likely to choose a man with resources because of their greater ability to support a child.

 5. Women take a less direct route to sexual satisfaction.